wbazant/markerAlignmentsPaper/paper.md

 Reads can map correctly as well as with low MAPQ in particularly congested areas of sequence space because a read coming from a segment shared between sequences does not contain enough information to assign it to the source.
 Our data suggests this might be the right model for a large fraction of errors, because most misses are near misses.
 Meanwhile, when the source of reads is quite distant from its nearest reference which is nevertheless the best match for each read, reads either do not map or they correctly map with low MAPQ.
 Rejecting low MAPQ reads can not improve sensitivity in this case, and our data shows downsides of applying the MAPQ >= 30 filter to unknown species or non-reference strains.
 In our opinion, rejecting ambiguously mapping reads can be a sensible strategy when there are plenty of other reads to use, but making use of ambiguous mappings can improve detection ability of taxonomic classifiers that focus on eukaryotes.

-### Our strategy to replace the MAPQ filter
+### Our replacement for the MAPQ filter
 For MicrobiomeDB, we would like to produce taxonomic profiles for data where mapped reads do not in general come from organisms with genotypes identical to the known organisms that were assembled and annotated, so the MAPQ >= 30 filter does not meet our needs.

-Rather than only use "correctly placed" reads with high MAPQ values, we instead want to group reads by what they align to, position each observed source of reads in the sequence space, and obtain taxonomic profiles from there.
+We instead group reads by what they align to, position each observed source of reads in the sequence space, and obtain taxonomic profiles from there.
 To this end, we use match identity - fraction of bases agreeing between the read and where it aligned to.
 We also use multiple alignments per query, letting us incorporate information about each source based on all references that are near.

 We also see also other benefits to using multiple alignments per query.
 It tells us about match ambiguity, because the presence of secondary alignments distinguishes a single unknown organism from a presence of multiple organisms that is lost when multiple references compete for the best alignment.
 It also provides negative information - a secondary alignment indicates which sequence the read is not coming from.

-### Our method and software

-In addition to the software for running simulations and making figures for this publication we have developed a software tool, `marker_alignments`, for producing taxonomic profiles from alignments of marker genes.
-It allows us to explore aforementioned ideas about query identity and multiple alignments per query, and realize a design goal of producing good guesses from a small amount of alignments to a potentially incomplete reference.

-The tool is implemented in Python.
-It uses the `pysam` module to read alignment files, a `sqlite3` database to store alignments and build reports, and the MCL algorithm to convert pairwise similarities of markers and taxa into cluster assignments [@van2012using].

-We have also developed a Nextflow workflow, `wbazant/marker-alignments-nextflow`, which bundles file download, a run of `bowtie2` set up to produce multiple alignments per read, and processing the alignments.

-### Our data
-The above workflow lets us add eukaryotic detection analysis to our standard treatment of whole genome sequencing data on MicrobiomeDB [@oliveira2018microbiomedb].
-Starting with Release 25 (2 Dec 2021), all whole genome sequencing data available on our site - 5113 samples - in Release 25 - is additionally profiled for presence of eukaryotes.

-Our results from processing Human Microbiome Project data [@turnbaugh2007human] dovetail with [@nash2017gut] who compare the same stool samples sequenced with and without amplification of the fungal ITS2 region (WGS vs. ITS2).
-We find the same taxa as most common results: *Malassezia* and *Candida* fungi.
-We also agree with the conclusion that the sequencing depth of the samples was not sufficient to detect fungal taxa with sensitivity achieved by ITS2 sequencing - only 15 / 146 of stool samples report *S. cerevisiae *, an ubiquitous yeast that [@nash2017gut] find in the majority of the samples with ITS2, but only in a fraction of the samples with WGS.
-We nevertheless consider the results worth displaying: while the picture they draw is not complete, it contains enough information to generate hypotheses and further leads.
-Findings of eukaryotes that can potentially cause disease include a protozoan *Trichomonas tenax* in two oral samples, and 4 / 10 of samples from the subject ID 246515023 contain a disease-causing fungus *Aspergillus fumigatus*.

-Data from the DIABIMMUNE study [@vatanen2016variation] lets us cross-check our method with results reported in the original EukDetect publication.
-Having processed the same 1154 samples, we agree on 122 data points, EukDetect has additional 14, and we have additional 97.
-Some of the additional results can be explained as higher sensitivity of our method - for example, a common taxon S. cerevisiae is reported 67 times by us and 31 by EukDetect.
-The additional complexity of our method when handling unknown species produces a few disagreements.
-In sample G78909, EukDetect reports *Penicillium nordicum*, while our method reports a novel *Penicillium*, and in sample G78500, EukDetect's reported *Kazachstania unispora* is rejected by our method as an off-target hit.
-In sample G80329, our method agrees with EukDetect about *Candida parapsilosis*, and reports an additional *C. albicans* - plausibly, because the reads assigned to the two species align to entirely different markers.

-Processing infant stool samples from the Preterm Infant Resistome study [@gibson2016developmental] uncovered that a sample corresponding SRA run ID SRR3132435 has been colonised by organisms from the *Mucor* genus, possibly between sample collection and sequencing.
-This is not reported by EukDetect despite over three thousand reads from the sample mapping to *Mucor* markers, because they all get filtered out by the MAPQ >=30 filter.
-Our method reports a presence of a species of *Mucor* most similar to *M. velutinosus*, *M. circinelloides*, and *M. ambiguus*.
-A second source for this result is STAT [@katz2021stat], assigning 0.34% of the reads assigned to order *Mucorales* on the basis of k-mer similarity.

 \newpage